oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

-The `deleteMeal()` method will remove the meal from the local array and update total calories.
+The `deleteMeal()` method will remove the meal from the local array and update the total calories.

 ```js
 deleteMeal (id) {